Early Decision and Early Action: What You Need to Know

 The Perils of Overshooting During Early Decision

 Sometimes students decide to use early decision to apply to colleges where their chance of admission is very low.
 For example, a student may fall in the lower range of previously admitted accepted students to Georgetown University, which has an overall 10 percent admit rate.
-This may backfire, if, for example, the student is on the border for admission to a couple of other favorite schools such as Emory (22 percent admit rate) or Wake Forest (31 percent acceptance rate).
-With many colleges filling close to or more than half of their freshmen classes in the early decisions rounds, the colleges to which the student may have been more likely admitted during early decision, become much more competitive and unlikely during the regular decision round.
-Emory filled nearly 60 percent of the class last year during the early decision rounds, and Wake Forest 53 percent in 2021 (last published data), leaving the competition for seats in regular decision much stiffer.
+This may backfire, if, for example, the student is on the border for admission to a couple of other favorite schools such as Villanova (23.3 percent admit rate) or Wake Forest (25.2 percent acceptance rate).
+With many colleges filling close to or more than half of their freshmen classes in the early decision rounds, the colleges where the student may have been more likely admitted during early decision become much more competitive and unlikely during the regular decision round.
+Villanova filled nearly 45 percent of the class last year during the early decision rounds, and Wake Forest 53 percent in 2021 (last published data), leaving the competition for seats in the regular decision much stiffer.

-Get More Information and Take Virtual Visits – If you like what you learned about the college from your tour of the site, add yourself to the mailing list.
-This is typically found on the admissions page and might be on a button that says “Request Information.”
-This will ensure you will be invited to virtual events, and, hopefully soon, campus events as well.
-It also lets the college know you are interested which can help them take your application more seriously.
-Just about every college now offers virtual information sessions and tours online—you can register online too.
+Get More Information and Take Virtual Visits – If you like what you learned about the college from your tour of the website, add yourself to the mailing list or register for an online information session and/or tour.
+Track which colleges factor “demonstrated interest” into their admission decisions.
+Online and campus interviews let the college know you are interested which can help them take your application more seriously.